TpRedNinja/Route-Tracker/Documents-Important stuff/Adding a new game.md

 Important Notes

-• Use tabs (not spaces) to separate columns
-• The "Type" column must exactly match your switch statement cases
-• Numbers should be sequential for each type of collectible
-• Coordinates are optional but helpful for players
+â€¢ Use tabs (not spaces) to separate columns â€¢ The "Type" column must exactly match your switch statement cases â€¢ Numbers should be sequential for each type of collectible â€¢ Coordinates are optional but helpful for players

 ---